 - Payables Reports: Funds Transfer Detail for Bill.com Payments

 - Receivables Reports: Funds Transfer Detail for ePayments Received

-Locate these reports by clicking Reports in the left navigation pane in your Bill.com account
+Locate these reports by selecting Reports in the navigation menu in your Bill.com account

 Note: Receivables payments scheduled for the end of the month may not show as deposited until the beginning of the following month.
 When reconciling your Bill.com Money In Clearing account, you may want to extend the period ending date by a few days.

 - If you sync with Xero, reconciling the bank account will not automatically mark the matching line item(s) in the Bill.com Money Out Clearing account as Reconciled.
 If needing each line item in the Clearing Accounts to be marked as Reconciled, it will need to be done manually.